 Check out my How to Grow Squash and Zucchini From Seed YouTube video tutorial:

-Zone 10-11 Only: The last recommendations I have is for gardeners in zones 10 and up, that barely have any cold or frost.
-You can direct sow more bush or pole/vining beans, cucumbers, Seminole pumpkin, tromboncino rampicante squash, winter squash, luffa, calabaza, and zucchini.
+Zones 11 and up only: The last recommendations I have is for gardeners in zones 11 and up, that barely have any cold or frost.
+You can direct sow more bush or pole/vining beans, southern or cow peas, cucumbers, Seminole pumpkin, tromboncino rampicante squash, winter squash, luffa, calabaza, and zucchini.
 These things should survive in your area.

 Check out my How to Grow Green Beans (bush & pole beans) from seed to harvest YouTube video here: